appliedblockchain/ab-website/_projects/traveledger.md

 title: Traveledger
 subtitle: Travel settlement platform built on blockchain technology
 industry: Legal
-technology: Ethereum
-deliverables: Blockchain-based authorised signatory list
+deliverables: Blockchain-based billing and settlement platform

 summary: Travel Ledger is a billing and settlement platform for the travel industry, that provides a single source of truth for the purchasing process for non-air travel along the entire distribution chain.